What is an umbilical hernia?

 What causes an umbilical hernia?

-Some hernias are reducible, meaning that the protrusion can be pushed back into the abdomen, while others are non-reducible, indicating at least partial obstruction or adhesion of the herniated contents to the opening.
+Some hernias are reducible, meaning that the protrusion can be pushed back into the abdomen; others are non-reducible, indicating the herniated contents are stuck to the opening or at least partially obstructing the opening.

 Is an umbilical hernia dangerous?

 Most umbilical hernias pose no health threats.
 In rare cases, a portion of the intestines or other tissues can get trapped and become strangulated (blood flow is cut off to the tissue, causing its death).
-This is an emergency requiring immediate surgery.
+This is an emergency and requires immediate surgery.

 How is an umbilical hernia treated?